Glass and Crystal

 The sale of the fang hu, which had not been seen since 1938, allows a real rediscovery by the experts of the opulence reached in the time of the Warring States by the ritual bronzes of classical form.

-It is one of seven identified copies of Fatimid rock crystal ewers from the Fatimid royal treasure of Cairo.
+It was indeed one of seven identified example of Fatimid rock crystal ewers from the Fatimid royal treasure of Cairo.
 It was carved in a block of flawless rock crystal, and is decorated with cheetahs in chains.
 The six other copies belong to museums.
 Each one is decorated with a different animal in relation to the theme of hunting.

-The ewer of our article has been gold mounted in the middle of the nineteenth century by a French goldsmith who once worked for Queen Victoria.
-That may probably explain the January initial error of description.
+It had been gold mounted in the middle of the nineteenth century by a French goldsmith who once worked for Queen Victoria.
+That explains the original error of description.

-Such works are fragile.
+Such pieces are fragile.
 The one that belonged to the Pitti palace was broken in 1998 beyond repair during a fall.
-The scarcity is created and strengthened by the disappearance of objects.
-This one is exceptional.
+Scarcity is increased by the disappearance of objects.

-It is one of seven identified copies of Fatimid rock crystal ewers from the Fatimid royal treasure of Cairo.
+It was indeed one of seven identified example of Fatimid rock crystal ewers from the Fatimid royal treasure of Cairo.
 It was carved in a block of flawless rock crystal, and is decorated with cheetahs in chains.
 The six other copies belong to museums.
 Each one is decorated with a different animal in relation to the theme of hunting.

-The ewer of our article has been gold mounted in the middle of the nineteenth century by a French goldsmith who once worked for Queen Victoria.
-That may probably explain the January initial error of description.
+It had been gold mounted in the middle of the nineteenth century by a French goldsmith who once worked for Queen Victoria.
+That explains the original error of description.

-Such works are fragile.
+Such pieces are fragile.
 The one that belonged to the Pitti palace was broken in 1998 beyond repair during a fall.
-The scarcity is created and strengthened by the disappearance of objects.
-This one is exceptional.
+Scarcity is increased by the disappearance of objects.

 In the transfer of the European technology of enamel painting, the Kangxi emperor creates a workshop in 1693 CE in the Forbidden City.
 The new technique will be used on several supports : copper, silver, porcelain.
 Three years later, Kangxi opens a glass workshop in the same place.